MileHacker Logo

 Outdoor Adventures

-Braga's natural surroundings present many opportunities for outdoor enthusiasts, notably in the nearby Peneda-Gerês National Park.
+Braga's natural surroundings present many opportunities for outdoor enthusiasts, especially in the close Peneda-Gerês National Park.

 Hiking & Trekking